 The Aquos R2 compact supports fast intelligent charging that takes care of battery health.
 The charging port is a USB Type-C connector.

 Sharp did not ditch the 3.5-mm audio jack, hooray!
-So, thanks to its high-fidelity sound processing engine and Dolby Atmos, you can easily enjoy your WAV/FLAC/DSD high-resolution music files with the headphone you prefer.
+So, thanks to its high-fidelity sound processing engine and Dolby Atmos, you can easily enjoy your WAV/FLAC/DSD high-resolution music files with the headphones you prefer, hassle- (adapter-) free.

 The Grip Magic sensors are still around, too: the screen will light up when you hold the phone, it will stay on while you're holding it, and won't rotate if you lie down to read in the comfort of your sofa or bed.